jon-harper/OmniBox/docs/support/panel_mounts.md

 #### JST SM

-!!! caution "Caution: Avoid JST SM as a hotend connector on enclosed printers"
+!!! caution "Caution: Avoid JST SM as a hotend connector for enclosed printers"

-These are good, low-current (3A Max) connectors for devices such as limit switches, lights, steppers, and fans.
+These are good, low-current (3A max) connectors for devices such as limit switches, lights, steppers, and fans.
 However, they are larger than connectors with similar pin spacings.

-[:material-cart: JST SM Connector Kit][bom_jst_sm_kit]{ .md-button }
+{{ part_link('kit_jst_sm', prefix=prefix) }}{ .md-button }

 Further reading: [:material-book-open: JST SM on The Clockmaker Project][clk_jst_sm]